 The Pros & Cons

-While the multivariable analysis forecasting model is one of the most accurate, it’s also data-driven, which means you’ll need a robust analytics solution or forecasting tool to get the job done while also ensuring sales reps are consistently cleaning and tracking data.
+While the multivariable analysis forecasting model is one of the most accurate, it’s also data-driven, which means you’ll need a robust analytics solution or forecasting tool to get the job done while ensuring sales reps consistently clean and track data.

 6. Pipeline Forecasting